 Dei Verbum:

-- The Second Vatican Council’s document on divine revelation, Dei Verbum, explains the relationship between Tradition and Scripture.
-Its states that both are to be accepted and honored with equal sentiments of devotion and reverence.
+• The Second Vatican Council’s document on divine revelation, Dei Verbum, explains the relationship between Tradition and Scripture.
+It states that both are to be accepted and honoured with equal sentiments of devotion and reverence.

 Thanks for your Visit Here, feel free to leave a comment 💟